Karen conflict: Return of the colonial state

 After the Japanese defeat, the British resumed their rule.
 State institutions had been destroyed, the agricultural sector was in ruins, and central authority was gone.
 Instead Burma became ruled by local warlords and armed groups.
 The BIA under Aung San's command emerged as one of the strongest parties.

 Lord Mountbatten proposed the creation of a two-wing army.
 One would consist of Burmans and the other of non-Burmans, both under British command.
 The result was two armies.
 Each had its own history, traditions and maps of the future nation.
 Four Burman, two Karen, two Kachin, and 2 Chin battalions were established.
 Aung San's demand to retain his former units in the new army was confirmed in the Kandy Conference of 6–7 September 1945 in Kandy, Sri Lanka.

 The British also created two political units.
-However the influence of Aung San and his Patriotic Burmese Forces (PBF) backed by the Anti-Fascist People's Freedom League (AFPFL) grew.
+However, the influence of Aung San and his Patriotic Burmese Forces (PBF) backed by the Anti-Fascist People's Freedom League (AFPFL) grew.
 Karen and other minorities were unwilling to be in a Burman-dominated state.
 In August 1945 Karen leaders Saw Ba U Gyi and Sydney Loo-Nee proposed to a British official to create a state called 'Karenistan'.
 In September 1945 a group of Karen drafted a memorial demanding the creation of the United Frontier Karen States.

 The biggest dilemma for Karen people in this period was territory.
 Mary Callahan, an expert on Burmese Tatmadaw history wrote, "However, some combination of confidence (due to their experiences in prewar and wartime western institutions) and fear of mistreatment by the Burman majority kept Karen leaders in the army and in the society from moving toward a compromise with the AFPFL."
 In 1946 the Goodwill mission left for London.
-A delegation of four Karen went to London to present the Karen case.
+A delegation of four Karen people went to London to present the Karen case.
 They returned without an agreement, possibly due to other demands from the Kachin, Chin and Shan peoples.